kubernetes/website/content/en/docs/tasks/administer-cluster/memory-manager.md

 - pod status - indicates topology affinity errors
 - system logs - include valuable information for debugging, e.g., about generated hints
 - state file - the dump of internal state of the Memory Manager (includes [Node Map and Memory Maps][2])
-- starting from v1.22, the Resource API can be used to retrieve information about the memory reserved for containers
+- starting from v1.22, the [Device plugin resource API](#device-plugin-resource-api) can be used to retrieve information about the memory reserved for containers

 ### Pod status (TopologyAffinityError) {#TopologyAffinityError}